Do you ever feel like your nose runs 24/7? Are your eyes perpetually itchy. Have you given up on the possibility of feeling healthy?

 Butterbur not only blocks allergies but also over-the-counter antihistamines.
 I always recommend people consult with their doctor before opting for butterbur, as it contains an ingredient that can be dangerous to your liver and lungs.
 Definitely avoid using butterbur if you’re allergic to ragweed, marigolds, or daisies.

 Wheatgrass is a type of rich young grass that belongs to the wheat family.
-It’s one of the best herbs to consume if you’re having trouble with allergies, because it helps to build a stronger immune system.
+It’s one of the best herbs to consume if you’re having trouble with allergies, because it helps to build a stronger immune system, naturally providing a powerful immunity boost.
 Side note: if you have severe gluten allergies, you may want to check with your doctor before incorporating wheatgrass into your wellness routine.

-I’d suggest consuming this herb in the form of a cold pressed shot, as it helps to increase the number of red blood cells in the body, which are the sole reason for boosting your immune system.
-Moreover, wheatgrass juice also increases the alkalinity levels of your blood, which reduces acidity and makes the body less susceptible to inflammation and other allergic symptoms.
+I’d suggest consuming this herb in the form of a cold pressed shot, as it helps to increase the number of red blood cells in the body, which are the sole reason for giving us an immunity boost.
+Moreover, wheatgrass juice also increases the alkalinity levels of your blood, which reduces acidity and makes the body less susceptible to inflammation and other allergy symptoms.

-If you really want to benefit from wheatgrass juice shots, I’d recommend drinking 1 to 2 ounces per day (the exact dose of KOR Shot’s Green Up), and then increase your intake as needed.
+If you really want to benefit from wheatgrass juice shots, I’d recommend drinking 1 to 2 ounces per day (the exact dose of KOR Shot’s Green Up wellness shot), and then increase your intake as needed.

 For best results, drink the juice shot on an empty stomach and swish it in your mouth to nourish your gums.
-Raw nutrients and enzymes, such as all B group vitamins, calcium, magnesium, manganese, phosphorus, potassium, zinc, vitamin A, C, E, and K Plus, and many more, make it possible for this young grass to cure allergies.
+Raw nutrients and enzymes, such as all B group vitamins, calcium, magnesium, manganese, phosphorus, potassium, zinc, vitamin A, C, E, and K Plus, and many more, make it possible for this young grass to cure allergies while giving you a healthy immunity boost.

 Spirulina is a great natural remedy to cure nasal allergies.
 This natural herb contains proteins, such as the blue-green algae, which help to reduce the release of histamine from mast cells.

 Spirulina is highly concentrated in protein and nutrient content, which makes it possible to reduce the allergic symptoms that one faces such as itching, nasal discharge, congestion, and sneezing.
-This natural herb boosts the cytokines and interferon levels which then send signals to the immune fighters of our bodies.
+This natural herb boosts the cytokines and interferon levels which then send signals to the immune fighters of our bodies, giving us a clean immunity boost.

 If you’re undergoing symptoms of allergic rhinitis, I’d recommend consuming 2,000mg of spirulina every day for 12-weeks in order to improve the condition.

-Looking to get your immune-boosting wheatgrass and spirulina dose in one quick and convenient shot?
-KOR Shot’s Green Up is the 1.7 oz of natural allergy relief you need to get through this sniffly season.
+Looking to get an immunity boost from wheatgrass and spirulina in one quick and convenient wellness shot?
+KOR Shot’s Green Up wellness shot is the 1.7 oz of natural allergy relief you need to get through this sniffly season.

 If there’s anything to take away from this article, it’s that allergies don’t have to be a way of life.
-A combination of natural remedies and KOR Shot’s Gut Check and Green Up can go a long way in reducing your sniffles, so your every day can be better and brighter.
+A combination of natural remedies and KOR Shot’s Gut Check wellness shot and Green Up wellness shot can go a long way in reducing your sniffles, so your every day can be better and brighter.